kwhitekit/brickyard/README.md

 - mocking and spying during tests
   - for example `jest.spy() / jest.mock`
-  - problem that if source code is complecated enough or is depended on huge amount of some stuff - it still become hard/impossible for testing even with such instruments
+  - problem that if source code is complected enough or is depended on huge amount of some stuff - it still become hard/impossible for testing even with such instruments
 - simple `.env` manipulations